denisbito/java-wits/1-tools/maven.md

 ## Create a new Java project

-This command creates a new bare bones java project, interactively:
+This command line creates a new bare bones java project, interactively:
 ```console
 mvn archetype:generate -DarchetypeArtifactId=maven-archetype-quickstart
 ```